How to Live Well

 In 2020 when our son, a massage therapist, couldn't see any clients and was working as a take-out food delivery person to try and make ends meet, Jon and I were thrilled to be able to contribute by paying his car payment, insurance, and home utilities for several months.
 In 2012, when we had an underwater home mortgage, a big car payment, and huge credit card debt, we could barely pay our own way, let alone help anyone else.

 We heard this morning that a fire destroyed the home of one of my husband's students.
-The school office staff is organizing some help for this family, who escaped with the clothes on their backs, and I feel so blessed that we can afford to give generously.
+The school office staff is organizing some help for this family, who escaped with the clothes on their backs.
+I feel so blessed that we can afford to give generously.

 I like Joshua Becker's take on the situation: "It is better to live cheap under budget than to live luxuriously in debt."

-Want more?
-Check out my book Simple Money: Achieve Financial Peace and Abundance with Minimalism (paid link).
+Simple Money: Achieve Financial Peace and Abundance with Minimalism.* It can help you: